 The purge does not appear to be entirely ideologically motivated, however.
 Google, and its subsidiary YouTube, have been receiving much negative press from its dwindling mainstream media competitors such as the Wall Street Journal and New York Times.

 It makes sense for these competitors to try to stain the reputation of YouTube as a platform for hate, but it remains a mystery why the company chooses to erode its credibility by undermining its content creators just to woo its competitors.
 The bad treatment of their customers is an invitation to new competitors to rise to the challenge.
 The internet graveyard is full of has-beens such as Napster and MySpace.
 There is plenty of room for more.

 In the short term, conservatives are having a hard time.
 The left is incapable of mustering rational arguments and therefore must turn to censorship, which certainly works.
 However, adversity is also making conservatives hardier with improved survival skills.
 In the long run the outcome may be the emergence of new platforms and an army of new media profiles that win the hearts and minds of an ever-growing audience.

 Sargon of Akkad is back on YouTube, and every time the radical leftist mainstream media attack Jordan Peterson, more people learn about him and flock to his videos.
-The fact that even moderate voices are now being targeted is a sign of desperation and that their stranglehold on the culture is weakening.We value your comments!
-Please weigh in on our comment section below.
+The fact that even moderate voices are now being targeted is a sign of desperation and that their stranglehold on the culture is weakening.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com